 The Official UK Charts Company (referred to in this notice as the “OCC”, “we” and “us”) is a limited company owned jointly by BPI (British Recorded Music Industry) Limited (“BPI”) and the Entertainment Retailers Association (“ERA”).

-OCC and BPI are committed to protecting your privacy on-line.
-This policy explains how we use your personal data to provide services to you when you visit the website currently located at www.officialcharts.com (the "Site"), and when you sign up to receive our newsletters, and when we process third party and supplier contact information.
+OCC and BPI are committed to protecting the privacy and security of your personal data.
+This policy explains how we use your personal data to provide services to you when you visit the website currently located at www.officialcharts.com (the "Site"), when you sign up to receive our newsletters, and when we process third party and supplier contact information.

 1. Identity and contact details of the data controller and the data protection manager